 He was unhappy with the garment supplied by the England team’s official partner, so Endura stepped in.
 The rider, driving to Glasgow for the “Commies”, called in at Endura’s headquarters in Livingston a day ahead of time to try on a new suit, made in the colours of the English national team.
 Dowsett credits his victory, one achieved at the expense of a world class field, and by just eight seconds, to that same garment.

-“If I was in a mediocre suit, I would not have won the Commonwealth Games,” he says, simply.
+“If I had worn a mediocre suit, I would not have won the Commonwealth Games,” he says, simply.
 “That’s the difference.”

 There have been other notable victories against the clock too, including a stage victory in last season’s Tour of Poland, where he saw off the challenge of team-mate Jonathan Castroviejo, the European time-trial champion, to claim the final stage.